 “No matter where around the globe – being able to create common reference points and mutual understanding is more than an art, it is a MUST for all of us.
 Whether we want to sustain a globally successful business, foster intercultural learning, contribute to a peaceful coexistence, or just make friends across cultures and regions.
 SIETAR as an international organization and its members and affiliates around the world have been contributing for decades now to education, training and research in the intercultural field and making the world culturally more accessible and more peaceful.
 I am happy and proud to be invited to contribute to SIETAR Switzerland.”

-Kimberly is CEO, adviser and workshop facilitator at European Market Link Sàrl, providing intercultural and communication training for business leaders, teams, and techies.
+Kimberly is the CEO, a communication strategist and workshop facilitator at European Market Link Sàrl, providing intercultural and communication training to business leaders, teams, and techies.
 She worked for 23 years at DuPont de Nemours; living in the United States and Switzerland, and traveling to over 50 countries.
-In technical, marketing and business development roles, she became known for growing and fixing businesses in various industries (e.g. electronics, biotech, chemicals, plastics, specialty consumer markets and many more).
-Encountering curious situations as Global Business Manager (P/L $75 million), EMEA Regional Manager (P/L $150 million), and Corporate Growth Manager (for 29 countries), she studied culture and communications.
-These theories provided such insight into international business that she wanted to share them with others.
-Kimberly has a BS in electrical engineering, and earned a MA in cross-cultural communication.
-Kimberly has lived in Switzerland since 2001, has secondary homes in France and Spain, and is a global traveler.
+In technical, marketing and business development roles; she became known for growing and fixing businesses in various industries (e.g. electronics, biotech, chemicals, plastics, specialty consumer markets and many more).
+Encountering cultural challenges as Global Business Manager (P/L $75 million), EMEA Regional Manager (P/L $150 million), and Corporate Growth Manager (for 29 countries); she became an advocate for cross-cultural and communications skills and training.
+She returned to university to deeply study the latest tools.
+Today, she helps international leaders and teams to voice their ideas and work together.
+Kimberly has a MA in Cross-Cultural Communications and a BS in Electrical Engineering.
+Kimberly has lived in Switzerland since 2001 and has secondary homes in France and Spain.

 “Just as we bring together diverse cultures, SIETAR Switzerland brings us together.
-It offers us a platform to share, grow, and advocate intercultural knowledge and skills.
-I’m honored to support SIETAR Switzerland on the board and I hope to grow the value of our profession and the strength of our voice by leading the Value Recognition for the Profession Working Group.”
+It offers a platform to share, grow, and advocate intercultural knowledge and skills.
+I’m honoured to support SIETAR Switzerland on the board and I hope to support the growth of our international abilities and the strength of our voice.”